janosh/awesome-normalizing-flows/readme.md

 1. 2020-06-02 - [The Convolution Exponential and Generalized Sylvester Flows](https://arxiv.org/abs/2006.01910) by Hoogeboom, Satorras et al.

-   > These authors introduce the exponential convolution to add the spatial dependencies in linear layers as an improvement of the 1x1 convolutions.
+   > Introduces exponential convolution to add the spatial dependencies in linear layers as an improvement of the 1x1 convolutions.
 It uses matrix exponentials to create cheap and invertible layers.
 They also use this new architecture to create _convolutional Sylvester flows_ and _graph convolutional exponentials_. [[Code](https://github.com/ehoogeboom/convolution_exponential_and_sylvester)]

 1. 2020-05-11 - [iUNets: Fully invertible U-Nets with Learnable Upand Downsampling](https://arxiv.org/abs/2005.05220) by Etmann, Ke et al.

-   > The authors extend the classical UNet to be fully invertible by enabling invertible, orthogonal upsampling and downsampling layers.
+   > Extends the classical UNet to be fully invertible by enabling invertible, orthogonal upsampling and downsampling layers.
 It is rather efficient so it should be able to enable stable training of deeper and larger networks.

 1. 2020-04-08 - [Normalizing Flows with Multi-Scale Autoregressive Priors](https://arxiv.org/abs/2004.03891) by Mahajan, Bhattacharyya et al.